-There have been a lot of opinions regarding spray foam insulation on the underside of the roof deck.
+There have been a lot of opinions regarding the use of spray foam insulation for attic and roof insulation.
 You may hear negative things are said about this tactic, like it may rot out the roof deck, make the shingles curl, or that the attic needs to breathe.
-All of these things can be easily explained away using building science and are simply are not true.
-Our salespersons, who have been trained in building science, can explain these when we visit your site.
+All of these factors can be easily explained using building science and are simply not true.
+Our spray foam insulation experts at KC Spray Foam & Coatings.
+LLC, who have been thoroughly trained in building science, can explain these core concepts and address any concerns when we visit your site.